Surfaces of general type with $p_g=1$ and $q=0$: Introduction

-In this paper we construct minimal complex surfaces of general type with $p_g=1$, $q=0$, and $1 \le K^2 \le 6$ by a $\mQ$-Gorenstein smoothing theory.
-In particular, we construct \emph{simply connected} surfaces with $1 \le K^2 \le 6$ and a surface with $K^2=2$ and $H_1 = \mathbb{Z}/2\mathbb{Z}$.
-We use a similar method in~\cite{Lee-Park-K^2=2}: We blow up an elliptic K3 surface in a suitable set of points so that we obtain a surface with a very special configuration of rational curves.
+In order to construct such surfaces with $1 \le K^2 \le 6$, we take a similar strategy in Y. Lee and J. Park~\cite{Lee-Park-K^2=2}.
+We blow up an elliptic K3 surface in a suitable set of points so that we obtain a surface with a very special configuration of rational curves.
 Inside this configuration we find some disjoint chains which can be contracted to special quotient singularities.
-These singularities admit a local $\mQ$-Gorenstein smoothing, which is a smoothing whose relative canonical class is $\mQ$-Cartier.
-Finally, we prove that these local smoothings can be glued to a global $\mQ$-Gorenstein smoothing of the whole singular surface by showing that the obstruction space of a global smoothing is zero.
-Then it is not difficult to show that a general fiber of the smoothing is the desired surface.
-The key ingredient of this paper is to develop a new method for proving that the obstruction space is zero because the Lee-Park's method in~\cite{Lee-Park-K^2=2} for a computation of the obstruction space cannot be applied to our cases; Section 3.
+These singularities admit a local $\mathbb{Q}$-Gorenstein smoothing, which is a smoothing whose relative canonical class is $\mathbb{Q}$-Cartier.
+And then, we prove that these local smoothings can be glued to a global $\mathbb{Q}$-Gorenstein smoothing of the whole singular surface by showing that the obstruction space of a global smoothing is zero.
+Finally it is not difficult to show that a general fiber of the smoothing is the desired surface.
+The key ingredient of the construction is to develop a new method for proving that the obstruction space is zero because the method in Y. Lee and J. Park~\cite{Lee-Park-K^2=2} for a computation of the obstruction space cannot be applied to our cases.